 While many people are unlikely to nominate estate planning as being on their “favourite things to do” list, it really is a task that should be on all our “must do” lists.

-If you die without a Will, you are said to have died intestate, and legislation will dictate who can administrator your estate and how it will be distributed.
+If you die without a Will, you are said to have died intestate, and legislation will dictate who can administer your estate and how it will be distributed.
 This may not accord with your wishes.

 Estate planning is more than simply drawing up a Will